umccr/illumination-v2/README.md

 When sourcing [start.sh](start.sh), there is argument need to specify.
 Arguments as follow.

 - local - This will set local environment variable, and deploy the app locally at <http://localhost:3000>.
 You could BYO ICAV2 JWT token by setting environment variable `ICAV2_ACCESS_TOKEN`.
 - deploy - This will update the remote application.
 The script will set environment needed for remote deployment, build the app, and store to the S3 bucket.
-NOTE: Make sure correct/valid environemt variables for the remote environment.
+NOTE: Make sure correct/valid environment variables for the remote environment.

 Example
 ```bash